abed-eb/cc-js-abdal/README.md

    * Note: DO NOT USE SPACE OR DASH FOR "SIGNUP" (sign-up and sign up are not allowed)
 6. Add custom-attribute="include-form-tracking" to the form which you want to track.
 7. Add custom-attribute="include-content-tracking" to the input which you want to track its content.
-   * NOTE: Your signup form must include an input with the name="email" (do not use "username", etc)
+   * NOTE: Your signup form must include an input with the name="email".
-   * NOTE: You must add custome-attribute="include-content-tracking" for the email field
+   * NOTE: You must add custom-attribute="include-content-tracking" for the email input
    * NOTE: Its ok to not including content of private fields like password, etc.
 8. Add custom-attribute="form-submit" or type="submit" to the submit button.
 8. Use onSubmit={submitHandler} for you button NOT onClick={clickHandler}.